Attack on the Pentagon

 Both shared an enormous respect for one another, President Kennedy fully entrusting McNamara with the responsibility of creating this historical meeting, and Secretary McNamara allowing the President's presence to calm him of all his worries.

 The black-suited group exited into a long hallway, adorned with paintings of America's greatest minds from history: Washington, Hamilton, Franklin, and Lincoln.
 If this meeting is successful, President Kennedy may some day join them.
+The fate of the American way of life rests on the shoulders of the men in this very building.

 “You seem nervous Secretary McNamara, something on your mind?”